aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 ???+ warning

-    This will increase the compressed package size by approximately 25MB due to the Pydantic dependency.
+    This will increase the compressed package size by >10MB due to the Pydantic dependency.

     To reduce the impact on the package size at the expense of 30%-50% of its performance [Pydantic can also be installed without binary files](https://pydantic-docs.helpmanual.io/install/#performance-vs-package-size-trade-off):